We at the Robes Project believe that we can make a difference in the lives of some of the most vulnerable people in society.

 It’s the contributions of people just like you who make all of this possible.
 Your help is indispensable.

 What can I do if I see someone rough sleeping?
 We come across people who are homeless every day, not just in the shelter but also in the streets, on public transport, at our churches or in our communities.
-In these situations, it’s not always easy to know what...read more
+In these situations, it’s not always easy to know what to do,...read more

 Robes 10th Birthday Challenge We celebrated 10 years of service in style!
 Robes supporters have been busy hosting and being entertained by events over 10 days in July, to commemorate 10 years of Robes' work with people finding themselves homeless in South London....read more